jepsen-io/maelstrom/doc/workloads.md

 Unlike lin-kv, nonexistent keys should be returned as `null`.
 Lists are implicitly created on first append.

-This workload can check many kinds of consistency levels.
-See the `--consistency-level` CLI option for details.
+This workload can check many kinds of consistency models.
+See the `--consistency-models` CLI option for details.

 ### RPC: Txn!